zaphosting/docs/docs/dedicated-raid.md

 **Press `F8` to save as bootvolume**<br/>
 ![](https://screensaver01.zap-hosting.com/index.php/s/tqGFzGZGgeo4JjZ/preview)

-In the end you have the possibility by pressing `F8` to directly reboto your system or to return into the main menu by pressing `Enter`.
+In the end you have the possibility by pressing `F8` to directly reboot your system or to return into the main menu by pressing `Enter`.
-Mention that the boot volume must be set **anytime** when you have touched your raid configuration.
+Mention that the boot volume must be set **anytime** when you have touched your RAID configuration.